tezendrax/Social-Media-Mental-Health-Risk-Analyzer/README.md

 │── README.md
 ```

-## ⚠️ Important Note

-This is purely a **learning and exploration project**, not a formalized medical tool.

-Mental health is highly complex, and this model:
-- **Cannot** replace mental health professionals.
-- **Should not** be used for any real-world diagnoses or decisions.

 ## 🚀 Final Thought

 This project is less about “building something impressive” and more about actually understanding how machine learning behaves when faced with real, messy, and nuanced human data.